itdxer/neupy/site/docs/tutorials.rst

 Code Examples
 -------------

-NeuPy is very intuitive and it's easy to read and understand code.
+NeuPy is very intuitive and it's easy to read and understand the code.
 To learn more about different Neural Network types you can check these code examples.

 Convolutional Neural Networks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~